-- Led by Shackleton on board the Quest this expedition undertook extensive scientific work in the Antarctic and sub-Antarctic areas.
+- Led by Ernest Shackleton on board the Quest, this expedition undertook extensive scientific work in the Antarctic and sub-Antarctic areas.

 - Shackleton died of a massive heart attack during the expedition and was buried on the island of South Georgia, at his wife’s request.

-Originally Shackleton had planned to led an expedition northwards into the Arctic; however, with the withdrawal of funding from the Canadian government Shackleton was forced to rethink his plans.
-He instead turned his thoughts southwards for one last time and with funding from his friend John Rowett made plans for another trip to the Antarctic region.
+Originally Shackleton had planned to lead an expedition northwards into the Arctic, however, with the withdrawal of funding from the Canadian government he was forced to rethink his plans.
+Shackleton turned his thoughts southwards for one last time and with funding from his friend John Rowett made plans for another trip to the Antarctic region.

 They set sail on 17 September 1921 on board the Quest.
-On the journey southwards they had numerous problems with ship’s engines, at Rio de Janeiro the expedition lost a month as repairs were undertaken on the engines.
-Whilst in Rio de Janeiro Shackleton suffered a heart attack but would not let Macklin the ship’s doctor examine him.
+On the journey southwards they had numerous problems with ship‘s engines, at Rio de Janeiro the expedition lost a month as repairs were undertaken.
+Whilst in Rio de Janeiro Shackleton suffered a heart attack but would not let Macklin, the ship’s doctor, examine him.
 This delay resulted in Shackleton changing his plans and sailing directly to South Georgia.
-Quest arrived in South Georgia on 4 January 1922, Shackleton looked through binoculars towards the coast where he and his companions in 1916 had traversed the inhospitable terrain to raise the alarm concerning the fate of the crew from the Endurance.
+Quest arrived in South Georgia on 4 January 1922.
+Shackleton looked through binoculars towards the coast where he and his companions in 1916 had traversed the inhospitable terrain to raise the alarm concerning the fate of the crew from the Endurance.

 At first Shackleton’s body was sent to Montevideo to be returned to England, however when Lady Shackleton heard the news of her husband’s death she asked that his body be returned to South Georgia where she thought he would have wanted to be.
 He was buried in the whalers’ graveyard on South Georgia at Grytviken, overlooking the stormy sea.

-Meanwhile the command of the expedition passed onto Wild.
-They headed southwards through the Weddell Sea to the Elephant and Clarence Islands and then back up to South Georgia where they erected a cairn in Shackleton’s memory and visited his grave.
+Meanwhile the command of the expedition passed on to Frank Wild.
+They headed southwards through the Weddell Sea to the Elephant and Clarence Islands, and then back up to South Georgia where they erected a cairn in Shackleton’s memory and visited his grave.
 From here they went to Tristan da Cunha, where they carried out a number of depth soundings.
-Here they met with the islanders of Tristan da Cunha, giving them supplies and the ships doctor provided medical assistance.
-From here they travelled to Gough Island where they scaled its highest point and undertook a survey.
+There they met with the islanders of Tristan da Cunha, giving them supplies and the ships doctor provided medical assistance.
+From there they travelled to Gough Island where they scaled its highest point and undertook a survey.
 On 3 June they set off for Cape Town arriving into Table Bay on Sunday 18 June.
-Leaving here they sailed onto St. Helena and to St. Vincent to gather more scientific results to compare to their other scientific gatherings.
+Leaving there they sailed on to St. Helena and to St. Vincent to gather more scientific results to compare to their other scientific gatherings.

-On 16 September 1922 they entered into Plymouth Sound bringing massive amounts of scientific data with them including valuable deep-sea soundings.
-In addition the expedition had proved the non-existence of New South Greenland.
-This expedition is best remembered for it being Shackleton last voyage, although scientifically the expedition was a big success.
+On 16 September 1922 they entered into Plymouth Sound bringing massive amounts of scientific data with them, including valuable deep-sea soundings.
+In addition, the expedition had proved the non-existence of New South Greenland.
+This expedition is best remembered for being Shackleton’s last voyage, although scientifically the expedition was a big success.

 Wild, F. (1923) Shackleton’s Last Voyage.
 The Story of Quest.
 Cassell and Company Ltd.